 Specific Risks Associated with DNS Leaks

-- ISP Monitoring: Your ISP can log your browsing history and potentially sell this data or hand it over to authorities.
+- ISP Monitoring: Your ISP can record your browsing history and might sell it or hand it over to authorities.

-- Targeted Advertising: Advertisers can use DNS data to build profiles and serve targeted ads.
+- Targeted Advertising: Ad companies can use DNS data to build profiles on you and show targeted ads.

-- Government Surveillance: In restrictive regimes, DNS leaks can expose users to censorship or legal consequences.
+- Government Surveillance: In countries with strict censorship, DNS leaks can expose you to censorship or legal trouble.

-- Security Threats: Attackers can exploit DNS leaks to perform man-in-the-middle attacks or DNS spoofing.
+- Security Threats: Hackers can use DNS leaks to do man-in-the-middle attacks or DNS spoofing.

 How to Detect a DNS Leak

-Detecting a DNS leak involves testing whether your DNS queries are routed through your VPN or leaked to your ISP.
-Several online tools allow you to perform DNS leak tests by analyzing the DNS servers your device is using.
+Detecting a DNS leak basically means testing whether your DNS queries go through your VPN or get leaked to your ISP.
+There are some online tools that let you run DNS leak tests by checking which DNS servers your device is actually using.

-To check for leaks, connect to your VPN and visit a DNS leak test website.
-The test will display the DNS servers handling your queries.
-If the servers belong to your ISP or unexpected third parties, a DNS leak is present.
+To check, connect to your VPN and go to a DNS leak test website.
+The test will show you which DNS servers are handling your queries.
+If they're from your ISP or random third parties, you've got a DNS leak.

-For a deeper understanding of DNS queries and to verify the DNS records your device is requesting, you can look up DNS records manually using specialized tools.
+If you want to dig deeper and see what DNS records your device is requesting, you can look up DNS records manually with specialized tools.

 Preventing and Fixing DNS Leaks